zjkal/time-helper/README_EN.md

 //Calculate the difference in years between two dates.
 TimeHelper::diffYears('2022-4-10 23:01:11','Apr 11, 2020');

+//Compare two times.
+If the second parameter is empty, compare it with the current time.
+//If the first time is greater than the second time, 1 is returned, if it is less than -1, and if they are equal, 0 is returned.
+TimeHelper::compare('2022-4-10 23:01:11','Apr 11, 2020');
 ```

 ### 5. Return the timestamp of N hours/days/weeks/months/years ago or in the future.